tamirnave/dcgan---demo-with-synthetic-db/README.md

-# Algorithm draw rectangles by imitating rectangles images
+# Draw rectangles by imitating rectangles images
-(and not by supplying it description of how does a rectangle looks like) It is actually my implementation of DCGAN (tensorflow based) trained on a synthetic database as large as you want
+(and not by supplying it description of how does a rectangle looks like)

+It is actually my implementation of DCGAN (tensorflow based) trained on a synthetic database as large as you want

 First run "create_bench_folders.py" (change bench_name to any name you want)